BasharNobeh/Mynotes/Class08.md

 The web server will responde with the HTTP status code 204 (No Content) **               **
 **               **
+## Things I want to know more about
+I want more about http and REST

  ## Sources :
  https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design